waynegraham/registry.clir.org/_projects/2016-the-university-of-chicago-digital-middle-east.md

 ---
 layout: project
-title: "The University of Chicago Digital Middle East"
+title: The University of Chicago Digital Middle East
 ---